|Zinedine Zidane and Youri Djorkaeff|

 Team GK: Hugo Lloris (Provence-Alpes-Côte d'Azur)

 Hugo Lloris started his career with Nice.
 He moved to Lyon in 2008 to replace Coupet.
 In 2012, he moved to Tottenham Hotspurs.
 Tay the time of writing, he has over 80 caps for France.
 He is a key player since the World Cup Finals in 2010, participating in every major tournaments.
 He was the starting keeper for France at the Euro 2016 and the World Cup Finals in 2018.

 Amoros is widely considered to be France's greatest fullback.
 He was a part of the Golden Generation of the 1980's.
 He played 82 times for France.
 He played in the European Championships Finals of 1984 and 1992, winning the 1984 version.
 He also played in the World Cup Finals in 1982 and 1986.
 He won the Champions League with Marseille in 1993, but also losing the one in 1991.
 He also played for Monaco and Lyons.

-Mexes was a highly-rated centre-back who seldom got his chance with the national team under Raymond Domenech.
+Philippe Mexes was a highly-rated centre-back who seldom got his chance with the national team under manager Raymond Domenech.
+He only earned 29 caps.
 He was a part of the team at European Championship in 2012 after Domenech left.
-He played in Italy for Roma and then, AC Milan.
+At the club level, he played in Italy for Roma and then, AC Milan.
 At Roma, he formed a central defensive partnership with Cristian Chivu.